KiltedCode/khandaria-campaign/sessions/2021/2021-12-16-summonbot-arena.md

 both waved over to a table
 `Qa'dat` talk about abilities and spells
 send over to punch at a target, crushes the wooden "breastplate"
-`Cedric` talks about being a summoner with a eidolon
+`Caedric` talks about being a summoner with a eidolon
 can merge with it
-want `Qa'dat` to call in his elemental to fight with `Cedric`'s eidolon
+want `Qa'dat` to call in his elemental to fight with `Caedric`'s eidolon
 wont call eidolon but they clearly seem to think exaggerating power
-`Cedric` calls a larger dragon without wings type thing
+`Caedric` calls a larger dragon without wings type thing
 everyone impressed and interested
 `Qa'dat` summons 3 owlbears
 now everyone is at ring